Integrated Versus Semi-integrated Motorhomes

 Find out more about the construction of semi-integrated motorhomes.

-An integrated motorhome fully incorporates the driver’s cab into the habitation unit with no barrier in between.
+When a motorhome manufacturer discards all the steel bodywork of the donor van platform in favour of an entirely fabricated new structure, it builds a fully integrated motorhome.
+The driver’s cab is integrated into the habitation unit — with no barrier in between.
 It’s purpose-built to be a motorhome rather than converted from another vehicle.

 Usually, this stripped chassis is modified by AL-KO and retains the original structural front members of the van.
 However, the front suspension is replaced with AL-KO components — either air or steel springs.